siruzhong/HKUST-GZ-Faculty-EDA/README.md

 Please make sure you have the required dependencies installed before running the scripts.

-**Note:** The data used in this analysis may be outdated if the HKUST-GZ Faculty Profiles website has been updated since the knowledge cutoff date in September 2021.
+**Note:** The data used in this analysis may be outdated if the HKUST-GZ Faculty Profiles website has been updated.
 You may need to modify the scripts to adapt to any changes in the website structure if necessary.